Codecademy/docs/content/plotly/concepts/express/terms/scatter/scatter.md

   - 'paths/data-science'
 ---

-The scatter function **scatter()** in the Plotly library that creates a scatter plot to visualize the relationship between variables using markers on the Cartesian plane.
+The **`scatter()`** function in the Plotly library creates a scatter plot to visualize the relationship between variables using markers on a Cartesian plane, with data points plotted based on their values on the x and y axes.

 ## Syntax